David-OConnor/stm32-hal/README.md

 - SPI unimplemented for H7
 - CRC unimplemented for L5, F4, G0, and G4
 - Flash read/write unimplemented on H7
-- Low power timers (LPTIM) unimplemented
+- Low power timers (LPTIM) and low power usart (LPUSART) unimplemented
 - Timer 15 can't set PSC on L5 due to a PAC error that's now fixed upstream on GH
 - ADC unimplemented on F4
 - ADC3 unimplemented on H7